meshesha/PPTXjs/README.md

 </script>
  ```
 # Changelog
+* V.1.10.0
+  * added the ability to load jsZip v.2  in case jsZip v.3 is loaded for another use.
+  *  (note: using this method will reload the page)
+  *  and fixed some errors issue.
 * V.1.9.3
   * support Equations and formulas as Image
   * Added an ability to scale Slides in percent